Need to repair your vehicle? Unfortunately, you may face a long wait time.

 Up to 700,000 vehicle builds have been delayed as a result.

 Manufacturers are doing their best to find alternative options to avoid huge production delays.

-Sadly though, global delays are expected to continue until 2024.
+Sadly though, global delays are expected to continue.

 We at 1st CENTRAL are dedicated to helping our customers.
 If you’ve put in a claim for a car repair, rest assured that we’re doing what we can to work around the supply chain problem so you don’t have to wait longer than necessary.